zotonic/zotonic/doc/ref/actions/action_insert_before.rst

 .. include:: meta-insert_before.rst

+Insert the result of a render action before an HTML element.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation